Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 • Le Beausoleil: Popular slope-side restaurant with a sunny terrace and well-executed Savoyard classics.

-• La Mangeoire: Cosy, rustic restaurant specialising in fondue, raclette, and regional mountain dishes.
+• La Mangeoire: Cosy, rustic spot specialising in fondue, raclette, and regional mountain dishes.

-• Le Chalet de Friolin: On-mountain restaurant at altitude with panoramic views and traditional French mountain cuisine.
+• Le Chalet de Friolin: On-mountain restaurant at altitude with panoramic views and traditional French mountain cooking.

 • Le Crystal: Family-friendly restaurant in the resort centre with a varied menu and welcoming atmosphere.

-• Le Tandem: Relaxed eatery popular for pizzas, burgers, and lighter fare alongside traditional Savoyard options.
+• Le Tandem: Relaxed spot popular for pizzas, burgers, and lighter fare alongside traditional Savoyard options.

 • Le P'tit Savoyard: Small, atmospheric restaurant serving generous portions of tartiflette, croustades, and mountain salads.

-WeSki insider tip: Order a tartiflette - the Savoyard classic of sliced potatoes baked with Reblochon cheese, lardons, and onions.
-It's the ultimate post-skiing comfort food and the Maurienne Valley versions are as good as anywhere in the Alps.
-Share one between two unless you're very hungry.
+WeSki insider tip: Order a tartiflette, the Savoyard classic of sliced potatoes baked with Reblochon cheese, lardons, and onions, all bubbling under a golden crust.
+It's the ultimate post-skiing comfort food.

 St François Longchamp après-ski

-Après-ski at St François Longchamp is relaxed and family-oriented.
-This isn't the Maurienne's answer to Val d'Isère - the end of the ski day here means a vin chaud on a sunny terrace, a crêpe from a slope-side stand, and a gradual winding-down rather than a high-energy party.
-The atmosphere is convivial and warm, with a distinctly French character - locals lingering over a pastis, children playing in the snow, and the sound of clinking glasses in the late afternoon sun.
+Après-ski at St François Longchamp has a warm, sociable feel that suits the resort's overall pace.
+The end of the ski day means a vin chaud on a sunny terrace, a crêpe from a slope-side stand, and a gradual wind-down rather than a high-energy party scene.
+There's a friendly, distinctly French character to it, with locals lingering over a pastis, families settling in for an early dinner, and the sound of clinking glasses carrying across the afternoon sun.

 Après-ski spots to know:

-• Le Beausoleil terrace: The main slope-side gathering point for vin chaud and beers as the lifts wind down.
+• Le Beausoleil terrace: A main slope-side gathering point as the lifts wind down, with vin chaud, beers, and a sunny afternoon atmosphere.

-• Le Yeti Bar: Lively bar in the resort centre - the closest thing to a party spot, with music and a buzzing atmosphere.
+• Le Yeti Bar: A lively bar in the resort centre, with music and the buzziest atmosphere in the village.

 • Le Tandem: Open into the evening for drinks, snacks, and a casual atmosphere.